 Beyond getting hooked, I’ve realized that I’ve never actually worked out before now;-) I used to think that the 20-lap warmup my basketball coach had us do every night before practice was excessive.
 I had no idea what challenging was before CF. The beauty in it though is that I left my workout this morning feeling that I gave everything I had - this workout took me 22 min, 24 sec to complete whereas it took another athlete just over 11 min.
 I didn’t feel defeated, I felt empowered that I did 15 of the 50 repetitions with the prescribed weight – way more than I’ve ever done previously.
 I wasn’t competing with the other athlete (although his pace was inspiring) – I was competing with me.

-I feel so blessed to have met the people within my CrossFit community.
-CrossFitters have to be the nicest people…it’s just their little world that is scary and intimidating.
-The way they dress.
+I feel so blessed to be a part of CrossFit Conversion and the CrossFit community as a whole.
+The CrossFit world can be scary and intimidating because it’s an unknown to those who haven’t tried it…not because it’s really scary and intimidating.
+The way CrossFitters dress.
 The stacks of weights and tractor tires.
 The sweat.
-The noises they make.
-The way they communicate (i.e. the abbreviations).
+The noises.
+The lingo.
 All of these things add up to a very unnerving and scary experience until one day you find yourself asking about snatch technique and how to master your kipping pull-up.

 I accepted that it was not going to feel comfortable right out of the starting gate.
 But comfort was what I was trying to avoid, right?
 Comfort is what gave me Elastigirl belly skin dang it.
 I have found that it is in the most uncomfortable of settings that we grow the most.
 And so it goes…I was primed for change.
 Asking questions eased my nerves.
 At CrossFit Conversion, I was surrounded by experienced, passionate folks so I never hesitated to ask, “How do I do this?” or “What does HSPU stand for?”
 I started to make up my own abbreviations, so now in addition to OHS, PP, DU, and KBS…I talk about my TTEB (teeny tiny elbow bends) and PRWOPP (personal record without peeing pants).
 Humor does help when you are going through life change.